gulachek/espkg-config/README.md

 The `PKG_CONFIG_PATH` search path configuration is supported via `searchPaths`.

+This implementation makes no attempt to remove -I flags that might include directories known to gcc or msvc (like `CPATH`, `C_INCLUDE_PATH`, etc).
+This is equivalent to having the `PKG_CONFIG_ALLOW_SYSTEM_CFLAGS` environment variable set.

 Any other features are not planned to be supported, and issues can be opened to request new features.